mauro7inf/offtonic-audioplayer/README.md

 #### `create(<properties>, <player>)` — `Component` subclass instance
 `o.createComponent()` just calls this method, so you should probably call that instead since it's easier.
 Creates a new object with `<properties>` as its properties and `<player>` as its player by calling the constructor specified in `<properties>.className` if present (if not, calls the current class's constructor), then `.withPlayer(<player>).withProperties(<properties>)` on the constructed object.

+### Constructor

+You should probably not call the constructor for `Component` or its subclasses yourself.
+The constructor takes no arguments, sets all new properties to `null`, and does whatever basic setup is necessary.
+Subclasses need to declare a constructor, but that constructor should probably take no arguments (and must call `super()` because that's how JS works).

 ### Instance Fields

 #### `ctx` — *`AudioContext`*